Canon 1300D vs Nikon D100

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1300D or the Nikon D100 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 1300D: